August 8, 2025

 To measure the success of your email sequences, you need to keep these metrics in mind:

-• Open rate: Your email open rate refers to the rate of people who have opened your email.
+• Open rate: Your email open rate refers to the rate people open your email.
 A high open rate indicates that many people are interested in your email.

 • Click-through rate: The click-through rate measures how many subscribers clicked on the link or links within your email.